Quick ball movement

 2. The blue team must make four or more passes before they switch the ball to another box.
 If they do, another orange defender will enter the box while the defending orange player will move back into the middle.

-3. If the orange defender wins the ball, they pass it to an orange player (or other group).
+3. If the orange defender wins the ball, they pass it to an orange player (or another group).
 If they do pass to a teammate, that player will pass to another group.
-The blue team then become the defenders.
+The blue team then becomes the defenders.